-A global media watchdog has slammed Vietnam’s new rules that bar Internet users from sharing news stories on social media sites, calling them one of the worst attacks on freedom of information in the one-party state.
+A global media watchdog has slammed Vietnam’s new rules that bar Internet users from sharing news stories on social media sites, calling the restrictions one of the worst attacks on freedom of information in the one-party state in recent years.

 Decree 72, which has ignited a storm of protest among Vietnam’s Internet users since it was made public Wednesday, contains a clause stipulating that blogs and social media sites should only be used to share “personal information.”

 Under the new rules which go into effect in September, individuals will not be allowed to share news articles on social media sites and blogs, according to media reports and press watchdogs.